Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park

 Usual board basis: Full Board

 The day begins with an early breakfast around the campfire.
-There was a simple but varied spread of toast, yoghurt and cereal as well as fruit, accompanied by tea, coffee and fruit juice.
-This set us up well for the morning game drive, which incorporates a tea and coffee break.
+There was a simple but varied spread of yoghurt, toast, cereal and fruit, accompanied by tea, coffee, and fruit juice.
+Cooked options are also available, with bacon, sausages, tomatoes, and eggs prepared to order.

 Dining style: Group Meals